 I believe North Cowichan could be offering so much: public transportation, low-impact recreation, local food security, affordable housing, smart development in our vibrant growth areas, clean water, clean air, sustainable forestry practices, green businesses and well-paying jobs.
 If we have to grow, I want North Cowichan to attract people who love it here and want to protect what makes it special.

 Let's work together to leave a legacy for our children and grandchildren.

 Work to balance the needs of today with the rights of future generations to a healthy, resource-rich environment.

 In every decision to assess whether or not a particular course of action is the sustainable one.

-To support the long range plans that have been laid down in any adopted OCP and the CAEP and other adopted plans.
+To support the long range plans that have been laid down in the OCP and the CAEP.